|

 intensifying struggle to create a better world for humanity and the planet.

-Inner and Outer Journey
+Inner and Outer Journey The journey

 that took me from my place of work to standing here before you has been long and